wp-plugins/fancybox-gallery/readme.txt

 * Add a settings screen.
 Allow control of FancyBox display options.
 * Let user set their own CSS selector, instead of assuming the standard WordPress shortcode.
-* ??
-Filter gallery output to add `rel` attribute, so that images can be grouped. ??

 == Credits ==